Chile seeks help to protect world's oldest mummies

-NEW YORK It has been a rough couple of weeks to be named John Stumpf.

-ARICA, Chile Chilean researchers are seeking conservation aid to protect a collection of mummified human remains found in northern Chile, the oldest mummies discovered in the world to date.
+ARICA, Chile (Reuters) - Chilean researchers are seeking conservation aid to protect a collection of mummified human remains found in northern Chile, the oldest mummies discovered in the world to date.

 The nearly 300 "Chinchorro" mummies, which have been recovered in recent years from the dry coastal area near the Peru border, are thought to date from between 5000 BC to 1500 BC.